 The key focus areas of the people strategy are talent and leadership development, culture, and performance excellence.
 Talent actions are aimed at ensuring that the businesses have people with the required skills and motivation at their disposal.
 Continuous learning, competence development and growth, as well as the flexibility to evolve the organisation and its ways of working, strengthen the company’s competitive advantage.
 The ongoing development of the company’s leaders’ and people’s development skills are integral to driving the company’s business agenda in an evolving marketplace, and for maintaining a relentless focus on providing value to customers and stakeholders.

 Strengthening accountability and ownership is encouraged by promoting employee engagement through a culture of open communication, integrity, and innovation.
-At the same time, the strategic actions are aimed at ensuring that the businesses have the required resources and skilled and motivated people at their disposal.
-This involves the readiness to make changes within the organisation, a continuous focus on competence development and performance excellence, emphasising quality in the setting of targets, proper and regular feedback, the evaluation of overall performance, and recognition of outstanding performance.
+At the same time, Wärtsilä emphasises high performance and operational excellence throughout the organisation, including quality in the setting of targets, proper and regular feedback, the evaluation of overall performance, and recognition of outstanding performance.

 Transforming company culture

-The well-executed performance management process supports Wärtsilä in reaching its business targets by translating business strategies into team and individual objectives.
+A well-executed performance management process supports Wärtsilä in reaching its business targets by translating business strategies into team and individual objectives.
 Each Wärtsilä employee needs to know and understand Wärtsilä's business strategies and their goals.
 More importantly, everyone needs to know the main targets set for their own units, and the target areas related to their own work.
 Greater attention has been given to the quality and impact of the process by emphasising the importance of continuous feedback, clarifying expected behaviours, and creating opportunities for both professional and personal growth.